biojava/biojava-tutorial/structure/crystal-contacts.md

 ```

-An interface is defined here as any 2 chains with at least a pair of atoms within the given distance cutoff (6 A in the example above)
+An interface is defined here as any 2 chains with at least a pair of atoms within the given distance cutoff (6 A in the example above).

+The algorithm to find all unique interfaces in the crystal works roughly like this:
++ Reconstructs the full unit cell by applying the matrix operators of the corresponding space group to the Asymmetric Unit.
++ Searches all cells around the original one by applying crystal translations, if any 2 chains in that search is found to contact then the new contact is added to the final list.
++ The search is performend without repeating redundant symmetry operators, making sure that if a contact is found then it is a unique contact.

 See [DemoCrystalInterfaces](https://github.com/biojava/biojava/blob/master/biojava3-structure/src/main/java/demo/DemoCrystalInterfaces.java) for a fully working demo of the example above.